pcbowers/alpine-intellisense/README.md

 This extension aims to keep as small a footprint as possible by injecting a simple grammar to provide JavaScript highlighting rather than implementing an entirely new language and by using the [Custom Data Extension](https://code.visualstudio.com/api/extension-guides/custom-data-extension) to add custom HTML attributes.
 Snippets are provided through the default API via VS Code.

+This extension was heavily inspired by [AdrianWilczynski/AlpineIntelliSense](https://github.com/AdrianWilczynski/AlpineIntelliSense) and [Sperovita/alpinejs-syntax-highlight](https://github.com/Sperovita/alpinejs-syntax-highlight).
+This extension aims to combine their functionalities while also adding better autocompletion and syntax highlighting.

 ## Extension Settings

 This extension contributes the following settings: